SyedAddan/WeConnect/README.md

-# WeConnect ❤️
+WeConnect

-Our Fund of SE Project
+A University Society Management System

+With A lot of Features